Jeroenvdbroek/AmstradSchneider/amstrad-pc1512-gotek-project.md

 ## The software side: NVR, DEVICE, and DOS Plus

 Getting the hardware physically installed was only half the job — the machine also needed to be *told* a second drive existed.
-On the PC1512, that's done through the **Amstrad Non-Volatile RAM Utility**, accessible from a program on one of the original system disks (mine turned out to be renamed `RTC` on this disk revision, rather than the more commonly documented `NVR.EXE`).
+On the PC1512, that's done through the **Amstrad Non-Volatile RAM Utility**, accessible from a program on one of the original system disks (`NVR.EXE`).
 One menu option, "Number of Disk Drives," is all it takes.

 Along the way I also:
 - Fixed a dying CMOS battery (this machine uses 4×AA cells tucked under the monitor, plus someone before me had already added an external holder wired in via a spare lead — a common mod, since the original battery setup can leak and corrode the board).